Looking for information about your firm's panel status?

 House price discrepancies (declared to lender vs. registered at Land Registry)

-Habito solicitor panel if I have not sent the title deed on a purchase within a certain period of completion?
+Habito solicitor panel if I have not sent the deeds on a purchase within a certain period of completion?

 One might ordinarily expect

-Habito via their Part 2 requirements to address this but the Handbook makes no mention on time frames.
+Habito via their Part 2 conditions to address this but the Handbook is silent on deadlines to send deeds.
 You need to look at the Terms of

-Habito’s Conveyancing Panel Appointment that you previously signed.
-For a number of banks these Terms include a clause along the following lines:
+Habito’s Conveyancing Panel Appointment that you entered into.
+For many lender's these Terms contain a clause along the following lines:

 Law firms can often compound their problems by not communicating with the lender when there is a delay or problem.